2007aman/finance-project/finance-project/README.md

 Finance Tracker Backend

+!!!!!ATTENTITON IF YOU WANT TO RUN CODE AS MUCH FAST AS POSSIBLE!!!!!!! docker build -t finance-backend . docker run -p 8000:8000 finance-backend

 This is a Django-based API for tracking personal finances.
 It handles income and expense records, provides a basic analytics summary, and includes built-in roles for security.
 Setup Instructions